-- The best price of Xiaomi Redmi Note 5 is Rs.
-10,800 in Tatacliq, which is 2% less than the cost of in (Rs.
-10985).This phone is available in 32 GB, 64 GB storage variants.
-Xiaomi Redmi Note 5 is available in Gold, Black colours across various online stores in India.
+The best price of Xiaomi Redmi Note 5 is Rs.
+9,855 in Paytmmall, which is 10% less than the cost of in (Rs.
+10999).This phone is available in 32 GB, 64 GB storage variants.
+Xiaomi Redmi Note 5 is available in Gold, Black, Lake Blue colours across various online stores in India.

 Xiaomi Redmi Note 5 Details